syedkhubaib-analyst/google-prompting-essentials/README.md

 # Google Prompting Essentials

 This repository summaries from the **Google Prompting Essentials** specialization, completed via Coursera under the Google program.
-The specialization explores the fundamentals of **Prompt Engineering**, a rapidly growing skillset intersecting AI, automation, and Analyst workflows
+The specialization explores the fundamentals of **Prompt Engineering**, a rapidly growing skillset intersecting AI, automation, and Analyst workflows.

 ---